by Calculated Risk on 1/10/2020 09:27:00 AM

 From the BLS report:

-These workers are included in the alternate measure of labor underutilization (U-6) that was unchanged at 7.6% in December.
+These workers are included in the alternate measure of labor underutilization (U-6) that decreased to 6.7% in December.

 Unemployed over 26 Weeks